QTM 350 - Data Science Computing

 How to declare dependencies? 📜

-• What packages/libraries do you load
+• What packages/libraries do I need to load?

 • However, it is better to use a package manager to declare your dependencies